Alvi-Rahman/Supershop_Management_System/README.md

 pricing od each individual item.
 Total summed price of all the products that have been bought without VAT and SD.
 Finally, total payable price. if the cart is `empty`, you can not place order as the button is `disabled` in that case.
 You can also `change` the quantity if different items from the shopping cart along with `removing` different items.
 After successfully choosing items you can click `Place Order` button to place the order.
+Here a two-step validation of product stock added os that user can't add a product more than it's quantity.

 ## Order Success